 It is to be hoped that most complaints can be expressed and resolved on an informal basis.
 Complaints should be raised with either the class teacher, head of year / subject leader, member of the senior leadership team or head teacher.
 Complainants should not approach individual governors to raise concerns or complaints.
 They have no power to act on an individual basis and it may also prevent them from considering complaints at Stage 3 of the procedure.
-It is best to use the proforma in Appendix A. This ensures clarity of communication and makes clear what parents/carers/members of the public would like as an outcome of the concern.
+Use the proforma in Appendix A. Please mark the form as 'Stage 1 Informal'.
+This ensures clarity of communication and makes clear what parents/carers/members of the public would like as an outcome of the concern.